jamesware/denovolyzeR/cran-comments.md

-## Resubmission
+## Updated version
-This is a resubmission.
-In this version I have:
+This is a minor release
-* replaced 2 URLs that failed "curl" check.
-  "Found the following (possibly) invalid URLs:
-  [...]
-  Status: 401
-  Message: Unauthorized""
-* updated the Description to be both comprehensive and intelligible.

 ## Test environments
 * local OS X install, R 3.1.3
-* ubuntu 12.04 (on travis-ci), R 3.1.3
+* ubuntu 12.04 (on travis-ci), R 3.3.0
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs on my local install, nor on ubuntu.

-There is 1 NOTE: this is my first submission to CRAN.

-On ubuntu (travis-ci) there is a second note:
+On win-builder there is one note:

-"checking package dependencies ...
+* checking CRAN incoming feasibility ...
 NOTE
-  No repository set, so cyclic dependency check skipped" I believe this is because not repo is set on the travis-ci virtual machine.
-This NOTE is not present on other platforms.
+Maintainer: 'James Ware <j.ware@imperial.ac.uk>'

+Possibly mis-spelled words in DESCRIPTION:
+  De (2:32)
+  Novo (2:35)
+  de (10:56, 12:36, 13:59, 16:59)
+  denovolyzeR (11:32, 15:41)
+  novo (10:59, 12:39, 13:62, 16:62)
+  toolset (10:28)

+These spellings are all as intended, and this part of the DESCRIPTION is unchanged relative to the previous release.

 ## Downstream dependencies
 There are no downstream dependencies